 Most people are trying to get ahead in life with one foot on the gas and one foot on the brake; they’re working hard, but often feel like they’re spinning their wheels and not making substantial progress towards their goals.

-Well, it’s time to take your foot off the brake and apply all of your small business’ efforts in the direction of your destination.
+Well, it’s time to take your foot off the brake and apply ALL of your effort in the direction of your business goals.

 Introducing, the 2014 Not-to-Do List.